-2. This is Big, Different and Inevitable - If we stay on the current spending glide path, by 2035 health care costs in this country will be more than the total of all tax and other revenues collected in our country, and by 2080, taxpayer funded health care will equal all of our governmental revenues, meaning that everything else-defense, roads, education-must be funded by borrowing.
-The other options are simply unthinkable: tax increases, rationing care or drastic reimbursement cuts.
-As a country, our health care costs are more than 50 percent more than in any other country, but we are now ranked 32nd in what we get for our investment.
-The Congressional Budget Office laid the groundwork for accountable care's "pay-for-value" when it reported that much of the blame for our runaway health care costs should be placed on our fee-for-service payment system where "providers have a financial incentive to provide higher-intensity care in greater volume, which contributes to the fragmented delivery of care that currently exists."
+2. This is Big, Different and Inevitable - If we stay on the current spending glide path, by 2035, health care costs in this country will be more than the total of all tax and other revenues collected in our country, and by 2080, taxpayer funded health care will equal all of our governmental revenues, meaning that everything else-defense, roads, education-must be funded by borrowing.
+The other options are simply unthinkable: tax increases, rationing care, or drastic reimbursement cuts.
+As a country, our health care costs are more than 50 percent greater than in any other country, but we are now ranked 32nd in what we get for our investment.
+The Congressional Budget Office laid the groundwork for accountable care's "pay-for-value" underpinning when it reported that much of the blame for our runaway health care costs should be placed on our fee-for-service payment system where "providers have a financial incentive to provide higher-intensity care in greater volume, which contributes to the fragmented delivery of care that currently exists."

 On April 16, 2015, Congress enacted the Medicare Access and Chip Reauthorization Act ("MACRA"), which will transform the way providers are paid for providing services to Medicare patients.
 This law was enacted to replace the Sustainable Growth Rate ("SGR") formula.
 MACRA replaces the SGR with incentives for physicians to participate in Alternative Payment Models ("APMs") such as ACOs.
 For example, physicians participating in a qualifying Medicare ACO will automatically receive compensation increases.
 These APMs aim to move physician payment from a fee-for-service model, which is employed currently, to a payment mechanism that more appropriately pays for value as opposed to rewarding only volume.
 Starting in 2019, those who do not participate in APMs will be subject to value payment adjustments under a new Merit-Based Incentive Payment System ("MIPS").
 So even if you do nothing, you will be moved to a value payment model, but if you participate in a qualifying ACO, you receive compensation increases.
-Additionally MACRA requires the Department of Health and Human Services to distribute \$100 million in technical assistance to small practices attempting to transition to MIPS or APMs.
-Small practices are defined as those with 15 or fewer professionals.
-Priority to receive funds will be given to those in rural areas, health professional shortage areas, medically underserved areas and those with low composite scores.